SPARC-FAIR-Codeathon/hubmap-link/README.md

 The transpiled build artifacts are located in the `/website/dist/` directory.
 All files in the build directory should be deployed to the root directory of a static web server such as nginx or apache2.
 The CI/CD workflow described above places these build artifacts in the `gh-pages` branch to be automatically served by GitHub Pages.

-## Building and Installing the proxy server
+## Building and installing the proxy server

 The following instructions assume you have changed directories to the proxy server home dir (`cd api`).